Compliance to Competitive Advantage with Audit-Ready DCF Solutions

 We’ll build a DCF approach tailored to your business.

 Science-based.
-Aligned with key industry voices.
+Aligned with key industry standards (AFI and CGF DCF methodologies) .
 Supporting supply chain resilience.

 Satelligence helps you establish and maintain sustainable sourcing through our Deforestation- and Conversion Free (DCF) implementation methodology.
 Our frameworks are aligned across commodities and with leading global initiatives such as the Consumer Goods Forum (CGF) Forest Positive Coalition, NDPE IRF, and EUDR requirements, ensuring consistency and credibility across markets.